 One exception here: lots of processes like to regularly save their state to a file on disk, so that if your computer suddenly crashes the processes can pick up more or less where they left off (this is how Word is able to say "looks like you had unsaved changes last time, want to restore them?").
 If your friend duplicated some of those files, the most-recently-edited one may not be the duplicate.
 But at the risk of breaking our system (we'll make a backup first, obviously.) we'll run with this "most-recently-edited copy of a file is probably the copy our friend made" heuristic.

-So our method will walk through the file system, store files in a hash map, and identify the more recently edited file as the copied one when it finds a duplicate.
+So our function will walk through the file system, store files in a dictionary, and identify the more recently edited file as the copied one when it finds a duplicate.
 Can you implement this in code?

 Here's a start.
 We'll initialize:

-(We're going to make our method iterative instead of recursive to avoid stack overflow.)
+(We're going to make our function iterative instead of recursive to avoid stack overflow.)

 Here's one solution:

 Okay, this'll work!
 What are our time and space costs?

 We're putting the full contents of every file in our dictionary!
 This costs time and space, where b is the total amount of space taken up by all the files on the file system.